Skip to main content

 Falls Prevention Physiotherapy & OT at Home

 Falls prevention physio at home is one of the most effective ways to reduce fall risk in older adults.
-Our HCPC-registered physiotherapists and occupational therapists visit your parent at home to assess both their physical ability and the safety of their environment — then create a practical plan to keep them on their feet.
+Whether you need support yourself or are worried about someone close to you, our HCPC-registered physiotherapists and occupational therapists assess both physical ability and the safety of the home — then create a practical plan to support safer movement.

 HCPC Registered